Nicaragua: Religion

 Popular religion revolves around the saints, who are perceived as intercessors between human beings and God.
-Most localities, from the capital of Managua to small rural communities, honor patron saints, selected from the Roman Catholic calendar, with annual fiestas.
+Most localities, from the capital of Managua to small rural communities, honor patron saints, selected from the Catholic calendar, with annual fiestas.
 In many communities, a rich lore has grown up around the celebrations of patron saints, such as Managua's Saint Dominic (Santo Domingo), honored in August with two colorful, often riotous, day-long processions through the city.
 The high point of Nicaragua's religious calendar for the masses is neither Christmas nor Easter, but La Purísima, a week of festivities in early December dedicated to the Immaculate Conception, during which elaborate altars to the Virgin Mary are constructed in homes and workplaces.

 Buddhism has increased with a steady influx of immigration.

 Although Jews have been living in Nicaragua since the 18th century, the Jewish population is small, numbering less than 200 people in 2017.
 Of these, 112 were recent converts who claimed Sephardic Jewish ancestry.

 As of 2007, approximately 1,200 to 1,500 Nicaraguan residents practiced Islam, most of them Sunnis who are resident aliens or naturalized citizens from Palestine, Libya, and Iran or natural-born Nicaraguan descendants of the two groups.